 Ride along with critical care crews and observe more specialized components of interfacility EMS including aeromedical transport and ventilator management.
 Students will also have the opportunity to participate in the on-going training sessions that offer a hands-on element lacking in the medical school curriculum.
 Due to energy requirements aboard the helicopters, fly alongs are only available during non-summer months.

-Baltimore City Fire Department EMS Division
+Baltimore City Fire Department , EMS Division